-In 1977, 12 passionate seniors decided it was time to improve access to quality medical care and personal care services.
+In 1977, twelve passionate seniors decided it was time to improve access to quality medical care and personal care services.
 Their efforts resulted in the development of a new community organization designed to link seniors with a full spectrum of medical and social services.
-Thus, Senior Care Action Network was born.
-Now known as SCAN, the mission of this organization was to enhance the health, independence and dignity of older people.
+Thus, Senior Care Action Network ("SCAN") was created.
+The founding mission and purpose of SCAN was to enhance the health, independence and dignity of seniors.